rajsugavanam/NVIM-Config/README.md

 My goal is to keep this configuration relatively simple.
 Some inconsistencies may arise due to adding language support, but I want to avoid needing to memorize too many external keybinds.

+To install, first delete the `nvim` folder in `~/.config/nvim`.
+Then run `git clone https://github.com/rajsugavanam/NVIM-Config nvim`.